 One of my responsibilities as your U.S. Senator is to provide assistance to New Mexicans who are having problems with federal agencies.
-If you have a pending case with a federal agency and are running into issues, my staff can work to make sure that your rights are protected and that any procedural errors are remedied.
+If you have a pending case with a federal agency and are running into issues, my staff and I may be able to help communicate with the agency, inquire about the status of your case, or obtain additional information.
 My caseworkers know how to deal with government bureaucracy and will do all that they can to help you.
 The first step is to read through this page and make sure that your case is one that I can help with.

 I can assist with issues relating to the federal agencies.
 There are hundreds of different agencies within the federal government and you can see a full list of their websites at www.USA.gov.
 Here's a list of agencies with which I frequently help constituents:

 - Social Security Administration Website: www.ssa.gov

 - United States Citizenship and Immigration Services Website: www.uscis.gov

 - Department of State (Passports & Visas) Website: www.travel.state.gov

 If you are looking for assistance with one of these, or any other federal agency, my staff will be able to take on your case.